opensearch-project/project-website/_posts/2026-04-23-introducing-relevance-agent.md

 * **Evidence-Driven Confidence**: Replace intuition-based tuning with **automated evaluation and validation loops**.
 OpenSearch Relevance Agent continuously tests changes against real queries and datasets, ensuring improvements are measurable, explainable, and free from unintended regressions.
 * **Human-in-the-Loop Control**: Maintain full oversight of the optimization process through a collaborative approach.
 While OpenSearch Relevance Agent automates the heavy lifting, the user remains the ultimate decision-maker—steering the agent's direction, providing critical domain-specific context, and refining recommendations to ensure they align perfectly with unique business requirements and expert intuition.

-## How it works: a multi-agent system built for OpenSearch
+## How it works: A multi-agent system built for OpenSearch

 OpenSearch Relevance Agent enables users to enter the conversation at any stage of the search improvement cycle, whether starting from scratch with a diagnostic check or bringing specific hypotheses for immediate validation.
 Instead of a single bot trying to do everything, the Relevance Agent uses a **multi-agent system**.
 Think of it as a specialized task force led by an **Orchestrator** that manages three experts in a three-agent workflow: